zengbing15/lumos_doc/docs/introduction/lumoscomponents.md

 ## Cell Provider

+Cell provider means the component that provides cells to the other functions. **Lumos Indexer** or **Transaction Manager** can be used as the cell provider on different purposes.

 - **Lumos Indexer**: The Lumos indexer (`@ckb-lumos/indexer` and `@ckb-lumos/sql-indexer`) is a CKB cell indexer that fulfills the [Index-Query-Assemble](https://docs.nervos.org/docs/reference/cell#index-query-assemble-pattern) pattern.
 The Lumos indexer indexes cells and maintains a local database of the cells that provides an optimal way for querying cells.

   For more information, see [Set Up the Lumos Indexer](../tutorials/indexer).